ciims/CiiMS/README.md

 We <3 Contributers!

 * Submit Detailed Bug Reports
-* Implement X Feature and submit it as a Pull Request
+* Implement a cool new Feature and submit it as a Pull Request
-* Unit & Functional Testing (We're currently hooked into TravisCI, but we don't have a lot of tests running at the moment)
+* Fix a bug
+* Create more unit & functional tests
-* Help write i18n language files [see #5](https://github.com/charlesportwoodii/CiiMS/issues/5)
+* Help write i18n language files
 * Help provide translations in your native/favorite language
 * Create Dashboard Cards [See Instructions](https://github.com/charlesportwoodii/CiiMS/wiki/Creating-Cards)
 * Create Beautiful Themes [See Instructions](https://github.com/charlesportwoodii/CiiMS/wiki/Creating-Themes)